-The University of Greenwich has policies and guidelines on a wide range of matters, encompassing everything from academic procedures to achieving the best value for money in all university projects.
+We have policies and guidelines covering everything from academic procedures to achieving the best value for money in all university projects.

 The plan sets out in detail the university's strategy for reducing carbon emissions over the next five years.

 Providing a statement of general aims and principles for enhancement, which can inform interpretation and implementation of the Strategic Plan and its underpinning strategies – and defining the scope and objectives of the university's enhancement efforts.